yusufozturk/panther/docs/gitbook/destinations/alert-setup/jira.md

-# JIRA
+# Jira

-This page will walk you through configuring JIRA as a Destination for your Panther alerts.
+This page will walk you through configuring Jira as a Destination for your Panther alerts.

-The JIRA Destination requires an `Organization Domain`, `Project Key`, `User Name`, `Jira API Key`, and `Assignee ID`.
-When an alert is forwarded to a JIRA Destination, a task is created and assigned to the specified assignee in the specified project.
+The Jira Destination requires an `Organization Domain`, `Project Key`, `User Name`, `Jira API Key`, and `Assignee ID`.
+When an alert is forwarded to a Jira Destination, a task is created and assigned to the specified assignee in the specified project.

 ![](../../.gitbook/assets/screen-shot-2019-10-21-at-12.51.45-pm.png)

-The JIRA Destination is integrated through use of a JIRA user account.
-To perform the JIRA integration, first select a user to be the reporter of the issue.
+The Jira Destination is integrated through use of a Jira user account.
+To perform the Jira integration, first select a user to be the reporter of the issue.
 If possible, a service account should be created specifically for this purpose in order to ensure continuity.
 Most of the fields can be filled out based on the Project URL and a few usernames.
 The example project URL we will use is:

 `https://example.atlassian.net/projects/PROJ`